Customize Ubuntu Desktop Themes Easily

 Below is how to change the theme and style in Ubuntu Linux.

-Click on the Appearance tile to open the panel in the Settings app.
+Click the Appearance tile to open its specific panel within the Settings app.

 To do that, use the steps below:

-Press the CTRL + ALT + T on your keyboard to open the terminal console.
-Then run the commands below to install Gnome Tweaks.
+Press Ctrl+Alt+T on the keyboard to open the terminal, then enter the following commands to install GNOME Tweaks.

 sudo apt install gnome-tweaks

-After installing the app, go to the Activities overview and search for Tweaks.
+Once installed, head to the Activities overview and search for 'Tweaks'.

 /usr/share/themes